EcpPro/EcpPro.com/content/english/service.md

     content : "
     - Service teams often receive action items need to be performed in the future, like redirect person A's email to Person B, from Friday onwards and stop forwarding in two weeks

-    - Automatically disable a user account and start the offboarding process at 5 pm on Friday
+    - Automatically disable a user account and start the off-boarding process at 5 pm on Friday

     - These types of actions can be scheduled to happen automatically at a specified date and time using the EcpPro control panel"